Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Data Set

 In this paper, we introduce a novel and complex large-scale database, called ARIM-v2, consisting of 144,000 synthetically generated samples, replicating realistic automotive scenarios.
 We generated each sample using randomly selected values from the set of realistic parameters enumerated in Table~\ref{tab1}.
 The number of interference sources and the signal-to-noise ratio (SNR) values are selected using a fixed step between the minimum and the maximum values.
 The other parameters from Table~\ref{tab1} are interpreted as random variables that follow an uniform distribution between the minimum and the maximum values.
 The amplitude of each target is proportional with the power expected from that particular target.
 Moreover, we added a random phase to each target to obtain more realistic radar signals.

 Real data acquisition involves capturing signals with radar sensors that have specific parameters.
-Even if we consider a particular application, the deployed radar sensor could have distinct values of parameters, which may lead to differences between captured data.
+Even when we consider a particular application, the deployed radar sensor could have distinct values of parameters, which may lead to differences between captured data.
 For this reason, in our data generation procedure, we considered a set of parameters (i.e., bandwidth, sweep time, sampling frequency and central frequency) that can be adjusted for a specific radar sensor.
 In this way, our database could be adapted and used in various circumstances.
 Without loss of generality, we developed the database by setting the acquisition parameters to typical values used in automotive radar sensors.
 The exact values used for these parameters are listed in Table~\ref{tab2}.
+We underline that, for a different sensor, the database can be regenerated with the parameters of the specific radar system.

 One of the greatest advantages regarding synthetically generated data is that we can control the entire process with the purpose of obtaining more complete and relevant information, which may help to develop a better solution.
 In our case, we have access to the signal with interference as well as access to the clean signal.
 Hence, we can properly evaluate any interference mitigation algorithm.
 For example, the clean signals can be used as ground-truth labels when training a machine learning model.
-Moreover, access to the clean signals provides the means to conduct an objective assessment of the performance, by comparing the output predicted by the model with the corresponding ground-truth (expected) output.
+Moreover, access to the clean signals provides the means to conduct an objective performance assessment, by comparing the output predicted by the model with the corresponding ground-truth (expected) output.
 In ARIM-v2, a data sample is composed of: \begin{itemize} \item a time domain signal without interference; \item a time domain signal with interference; \item a label vector with complex amplitude values in target locations; \item a label vector with the following information: number of sources of interference, SNR, SIR and interference slopes. \end{itemize}

 We randomly split our data samples into a training set of 120,000 samples and a test set of 24,000 samples.
 The generated data set will allow future works on RFI mitigation to objectively compare newly developed methods with the state of the art, provided that our data set is freely available for download at: http://github.com/ristea/arim-v2.